UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team16-semantic-image-editing.md

 The high-level idea of this approach is to first use the CLIP text encoder to obtain a vector $$\Delta t$$ in CLIP's joint language-image embedding and then map this vector into a manipulation direction $$\Delta s$$ in $$\mathcal{S}$$.
 A stable $$\Delta t$$ is obtained from natural language using prompt engineering.
 The corresponding direction $$\Delta s$$ is then determined by assessing the relevance of each style channel to the target attribute.

+### Method Comparison
+[StyleCLIP2 here]
+Figure 4 compares the three methods put forward by StyleCLIP.
+Notice that although the latent mapper and global direction methods require more time before image generation, the generation process itself is much faster compared to latent optimization.

 ## Cross-Attention Control (Prompt-to-Prompt)
 The final option we will explore for semantic image editing is cross-attention control.
 This approach uses cross-attention maps, which are high-dimensional tensors that bind pixels and tokens extracted from the prompt text.
 These maps contain rich semantic relations which affect the generated image.

 [Cross-Attention Control 1 Here]
-Figure 4 shows a visual representation of the processes described below.
+Figure 5 shows a visual representation of the processes described below.

 ### Cross-Attention in Text-Conditioned Diffusion Models
 In a diffusion model, each diffusion step $$t$$ consists of predicting the noise $$\epsilon$$ from a noisy image $$z_{t}$$ and text embedding $$\psi(\mathcal{P})$$ using a U-shaped network.
 The final step yields the generated image $$\mathcal{I}=z_{0}$$.
 More formally, the deep spatial features of the noisy image $$\phi (z_{t})$$ are projected to a query matrix $$Q = \ell_{Q}(\phi(z_{t}))$$, and the textual embedding is projected to a key matrix $$K = \ell_{K}(\psi(\mathcal{P}))$$ and a value matrix $$V = \ell_{V}(\psi(\mathcal{P}))$$, via learned linear projections $$\ell_{Q}$$, $$\ell_{K}$$, and $$\ell_{V}$$.
 Attention maps are then